Frankston, Victoria: Retail & Hospitality

-Shopping & Dining

 Bayside Shopping Centre is a super-regional shopping centre, and the largest in Frankston and on the Mornington Peninsula.
 It is owned by Vicinity Centres (after merging with Novion Property Group in 2015).
-It has a Myer department store; the discount department stores: Kmart and Target; the large speciality stores: Best & Less, JB Hi-Fi, Rebel Sport and Toys "R" Us; three major supermarkets: Aldi, Coles and Woolworths; a 12 screen Hoyts cinema multiplex; a Strike Bowling Bar and a further 250 smaller speciality stores, restaurants and food outlets.
+It has over 250 speciality stores, restaurants and food outlets.
 It opened in the Frankston Central Business District (CBD) as three separate malls but slowly came under one jurisdiction.
 It additionally has an entertainment precinct on Wells Street.

 Karingal Hub Shopping Centre is a regional shopping centre serving the locality of Karingal and neighbouring locations, being the second largest mall in Frankston.
-It is owned and managed by Industry Superannuation Property Trust (ISPT).
-It features the only Big W discount department store in the peninsula; a Best & Less, an Aldi, Woolworths and Coles similar to Bayside, and more thanks to the 2021 renovation and extension of its premises.
+It is owned and managed by IFM Investors.
 It encompasses a double-storey mall with an entertainment precinct, also featuring a 'Town Square' designed to bring its locality together.
 It opened in 1978 on the intersection of Cranbourne Road and Karingal Drive.

 Just outside of Bayside Shopping Centre, the biggest shopping street in Frankston is Wells Street.
 It has a variety of boutiques, independent retailers, cafés and food outlets and used to feature a farmers' market on every Thursday morning on an adjacent street, which doesn't run anymore.
 In the middle of 2015, Frankston City Council spent A$3.5 million on upgrades to the road.

 Off of Wells Street, to the north (leading to the southern entrance of Bayside Shopping Centre), Shannon Mall is a pedestrian mall run by Bayside Shopping Centre that additionally has a number of independent retailers and cafés.

 Many restaurants are located in the Frankston CBD, with a large concentration on the Nepean Highway, and cover a variety of cuisines which include: Australian (modern), Chinese (Cantonese, dumplings and modern), French, Indian (North and South), Italian, Japanese (including sashimi/sushi and teppanyaki specifically), Mediterranean (Greek and modern), Middle Eastern, North American (Mexican and modern grill), South American (Argentine and modern), Southeast Asian (fusion), Thai, Vegetarian and Vietnamese (including Pho specifically).

+The Frankston Power Centre is a regional hard goods retail park owned by SPG Investments.
+It has 20 large format stores mainly retailing household goods and electronics as well as play centre and food outlets.
+It is located between the Frankston CBD and Karingal, near the corner of Cranbourne Road and McMahons Road.